fastmachinelearning/qonnx/.github/ISSUE_TEMPLATE/bug_report.md

 Add what needs to be done to reproduce the bug.
 Add code examples where useful and make sure to include the resulting ONNX files, and the commit hash you are working on.

-1. Clone the qonnx-frontend repository
+1. Clone the qonnx repository
-2. Checkout the dev branch, with commit hash: [...]
+2. Checkout the main branch, with commit hash: [...]
-3. Start the docker container with the command: [...]
-4. Run transformation [...] on ONNX file [...].
+3. Run transformation [...] on ONNX file [...]
-5. [Further steps ...]
+4. [Further steps ...]

 ### Expected behavior
 Please add a brief description of what you expected to happen.